irmen/prog8/docs/source/programming.rst

     not suffice for instance if you need more than 256 bytes, and/or don't want to work with fixed memory addresses for buffers.
     The portion of memory cannot be used as an array, you only have the address of the first byte.

-progend()
-    Returns the last address of the program in memory + 1.
-    Can be used to load dynamic data after the program, instead of hardcoding something.

 Library routines